radarbot-team/radarbot-team-best-pratices/localization/Localization.md

 **Localizing Image**

 When you want localize an image, you need select the image in the project navigator and in the file inspector you need touch the button named `Localize...`.
-Click the button and you’ll be prompted for confirmation.
-Choose the language as you want localized.
+Click the button and you’ll be prompted for confirmation, then choose the language.

 ![Objective-C Initialization chain](statics/French_img.png)